Ryder-Robots/rr_ble33_mousebot/utilities/README.md

-# Mousebot USB Serial Utilities
+# Mousebot Communication Utilities

-Python tools for communicating with the Arduino Nano BLE 33 mousebot via USB serial.
+Python tools for communicating with the Arduino Nano BLE 33 mousebot via USB serial or ROS2 topics.

 ## Setup